 It's not something we have earned, but something God has given.
 In response to Jesus' grace, Bartimaeus chose to follow Jesus on the way.

-And so it is with us; in response to God's grace, v ve simply need too choose to follow Jesus on the way.
+And so it is with each of us; in response to God's grace to us, we simply need too choose to follow Jesus along the road.

 Amen.